elixir-ecto/ecto/README.md

 ## Usage

-You need to add both Ecto and the database adapter as a dependency to your `mix.exs` file.
+**You need to add both Ecto and the database adapter as a dependency to your `mix.exs` file**.
 The supported databases and their adapters are:

 Database   | Ecto Adapter           | Dependencies
 :----------| :--------------------- | :-----------------------------------------------